 There are numerous restaurants in this area, including a cluster of restaurants and shops in Apple Market.

-Neal’s Yard is a colorful alley in Covent Garden.
+Neal’s Yard is a colorful alley near Covent Garden.
 It’s worth the quick visit just to take a photo.
 Just around the corner is Neal’s Yard Dairy, one of the best spots in the city to sample artisanal cheese.

 Tower of London, Tower Bridge, Borough Market, Tate Modern, St. Paul’s Cathedral, Sky Garden